 - Successfully complete all courses in the program with a 2.0 cumulative grade point average within the maximum time frame for completion as stated in the school catalog. - Successfully complete all externship requirements (if applicable). - Meet any additional program specific requirements as stated in the catalog. - Be current on all financial obligations to the school.

 Commencement exercises are held at least once a year.
 Graduates must be current on all financial obligations, including tuition charges, fees, and other expenses, before the diploma is granted.
-Diplomas may be awarded in absentia only after Commencement Exercises are held.

-VETERAN'S EDUCATION BENEFITS
+VETERANS' EDUCATION BENEFITS